the-turing-way/the-turing-way/book/website/collaboration/organising-meetings.md

 - Set a protocol for your meeting participants (if there is not one available already), which should include basic etiquette explaining the following:
   - Is keeping the webcam and microphone on recommended?
 Can they be turned off during the call?
   - Is there a password needed to join the call?
 Can attendees join before the host?
-  - How can attendees ensure the privacy of their family member?
+  - How can attendees ensure the privacy of their family members?
 Provide instructions for blurring their background, or using a virtual background?
   - How will attendees be able to participate in an ongoing discussion?
 How can they raise their hands to ask the chair personally?
   - What kind of challenges may attendees face while joining the call/meeting and how can they troubleshoot them?
 - Identify a chair and note-taker for the meeting.